 The contraction and expansion of your decking boards should be one of your concerns when building a deck.
-Traditional wooden deckings are the most prone to these changes.
-Also, other decking materials expand and contract; that is why it important to leave some gat when installing these materials to accommodate the expansion.
+Traditional wooden decking is the most prone to these changes.
+Other decking materials expand and contract; it is important to leave some gaps when installing them to accommodate the expansion.

 But here’s the question, since composites, or wood-plastic composites to be exact, are part-wood, do they expand and contract?

 Do Composites Expand and Contract?

 Yes, composite decking materials expand and contract in all directions, but not as much as real wood.
 Composites are resistant to moisture.
 Instead, they change in size due to temperature.
 It will expand when under a hot temperature while contracting in the cold.
 But why do you need to know whether composites or any other boards, expand and contract?

 Why Is It Important to Know?